DanNeidle/fake_account_finder/README.md

 The consequence is that the script will:
 - only identify a particular kind of fraudulent company accounts.
 Failing to flag a company's accounts as suspicious in NO WAY means the accounts are kosher.
 - shortlist accounts that are worthy of investigation.
-The actual accounts should always be reviewed before reaching any conclusion.
-In some cases (£100m+ cash balances in a "dormant" company that has no other balance sheet entries) one can then be confident the accounts are fraudulent.
-In other cases, one cannot be.
+The actual accounts should *always* be reviewed before reaching any conclusion.
+In some cases (£100m+ cash balances in a "dormant" company that has no other balance sheet entries) one can be reasonably confident the accounts are fraudulent.
+In other cases, one cannot be, and further investigation would be required.

 It is therefore wise to be *very* cautious about drawing any conclusions about a company when using this script.
 It could be legally hazardous to publicly accuse a copmany of fraud wihout extremely good reason (and, sometimes, it can be legally hazardous even if you have extremely good reasons).